hamideshahrabi/persian-translator/README.md

 ## Usage

 1. Enter Persian text in the "Write Persian Text" section
+2. Choose editing mode:
+   * **Fast Mode**: Quick improvements focusing on grammar and basic structure
+   * **Detailed Mode**: Comprehensive edits with style enhancement and deeper content analysis
-2. Click "Edit Text" to improve the text using AI
+3. Click "Edit Text" to improve the text using AI
+4. Review the generated technical explanations for editorial decisions
-3. Click "Finalize Edit" to move the text to the translation section
+5. Click "Finalize Edit" to move the text to the translation section
-4. Select a translation model (GPT-3.5, GPT-4, Gemini Flash, or Gemini Pro)
+6. Select a translation model (GPT-3.5, GPT-4, Gemini Flash, or Gemini Pro)
-5. Click "Translate" to get the English translation
+7. Click "Translate" to get the English translation
-6. Review the detailed change tracking to see what was modified
+8. Review the detailed change tracking to see what was modified with statistics on each type of change

 ## Requirements